promptsentinelai/prompt-sentinel/README.md

 A production-ready defensive security microservice for detecting and mitigating prompt injection attacks, PII exposure, and other security threats in LLM-based systems.
 PromptSentinel provides real-time protection using multi-layered detection strategies with sub-100ms response times.

+> **Important**: Prompt injection is a fundamental challenge in LLM security that requires a defense-in-depth approach.
+PromptSentinel serves as a critical defensive layer but should be combined with architectural constraints, proper prompt design, and application-level validation for comprehensive protection.
+[Learn more about our security philosophy](#what-promptsentinel-does-and-doesnt-do).

 ## 🚀 Key Features

 - **Multi-Layer Detection**: Combines heuristic patterns, LLM classification, and PII detection